- AlphaWeb’s infrastructure is 100% upgraded to Google Cloud.

 - Enables action history so that documents can be viewed as they were prior to modification.

-- The data is stored daily in Google Storage Browser, via an automatic process.
+- The data is stored daily in Google Storage Bucket, via an automatic process.

 - For historical reasons in customer support, the data is available for 7 days.